 Areas of specialization for psychological and neuropsychological assessment include psychological/psychiatric differential diagnosis, ADHD evaluations, preoperative evaluations (e.g., pre-bariatric or spinal surgery), neuropsychological diagnostic differentials (e.g., regarding possible cognitive impairment, dementia differential diagnosis and staging), assessment of neurocognitive symptoms of movement disorders and other neurological disease, psycho-oncology and functional neurological disorders.

-Dr. Krawiecki began her work in mental health in 1998 and has been dedicated to obtaining rigorous education and training since.
-Her doctorate (from the University of Denver, Graduate School of Professional Psychology) is in clinical psychology with a specialization in behavioral medicine.
+Dr. Krawiecki began her work in mental health in 1998.
+Her masters and doctoral degrees (from the University of Denver, Graduate School of Professional Psychology) are in clinical psychology, with her doctorate including a specialization in behavioral medicine.
 She has been licensed as a psychologist since 2005, first in Colorado, then West Virginia and Virginia.
 Dr.Krawiecki’s doctoral residency/internship was completed at the Eastern Colorado VA Health System/Denver VA Medical Center.
 Her postdoctoral clinical fellowship was completed at the Colorado Neurological Institute and at Regis University in Denver, CO.
 She was an assistant professor (clinical) at West Virginia University’s School of Medicine (Dept of Behavioral Medicine and Psychiatry) until 2017.